deweysasser/ecs-template/README.md

 See [docker-login](https://hub.docker.com/r/deweysasser/docker-login/)
 for details.

-### Task and Services
+### Task and Services Templates

-Type 'make templates' to get templates for task and services.
+As a convience to get started with tasks and services, type 'make templates' to get templates for task and services.
 These are *exactly* the Amazon ECS templates for the repsective types.

-As a speical case, to facilitate running singleton task services, if the taskdef has "AUTOCREATE.SERVICE" anywhere in the body of the task definition, a service will be created to run that task without the need for a separate .service file.